 Instead the only thing to do was to be carried along with it and then exit when you were roughly where you wanted to be.

 This I managed to do.
 As did the others.
-There we found a pick up waiting for us to drive us back home for a well earned rest.
+There we found a car waiting for us to drive us back home for a well earned rest.

 Afterwards everyone had sore limbs to rest and I believe slept for a good while.